Full Form of ASBA – Applications Supported by Blocked Amount

 - An investor need not pay cheques or block funds by himself but is done by the application instead.
 This will help investors earn interest in the blocked amount also.

 - An investor doesn’t have to bother about the refund in case if shares are not allotted.
 The application does it at the backend with ease.

-- The investor can revise, review, withdraw and check the status of this bid till the allotment date.
+- The investor can revise, review, withdraw, and check this bid’s status until the allotment date.

 - There is no mandate that the investor needs to have a depository account with their SCSB.

 - It is an application that does the blocking-unblocking of funds from the account.

 - Applications Supported by Blocked Amount reduces the manual intervention required to return the unused amount back to the investor who has not been allotted with shares during IPO.

 - The issuer company guarantees through ASBA that the blocked amount for the IPO is not used or misused for other purposes.

 - Till the allotment date, the investor can revise, withdraw, or cancel his bid for the shares.
 The blocked amount changes as the revised bid.